federicomarciano/corporate-governance-codes/README.md

-# corporate-governance-codes
+# Corporate Governance Codes
-this repository is devoted to the codes used in the corporate governance project
+This repository is devoted to storing the codes relate to the Social Corporate Governance research project.

+There are two directories:

+* DoFiles stores the do files. create.do creates the master dataset and tables.do generates tables.
+* PythonFiles stores the python codes.
+GreenAccounts2010.py scrapes the green accounts contained in the Danish EPA's database, which are from 2010 onward.